wyhitcs/team-letsencrypt/draftv1.md

 ####2.6.1.1 Identify Requirements

-Based on the roadmap inferred from the existing document and discussion on forum and github, the key evolution requirements in the future can be summerized as follows:
+Based on the roadmap inferred from the existing documentation and discussion on forum and GitHub, the key evolution requirements in the future can be summarized  as follows:

 |  Dimensions of Change | Magnitude of change required| Likelihood of change  |Timescale of change required|